 Who we are ?

-Sri Lankan Tour Pal has gained a reputation for the highest levels of quality, products which are effectively and imaginatively designed, and a service level hard to match.
+Sri Lankan Tour Pal is the leading destination management company in Sri Lanka.
+Tour Pal has gained a reputation for the highest levels of quality, products which are effectively and imaginatively designed, and a service level hard to match.
 The Company offers a unique mix of programmes from customized "packaged" tours to special interest excursions conducted by multilingual tour guides.
 The professional staff of Sri Lankan Tour Pal can plan and operate a comprehensive range of "Individual" tours or "Group" tours, Incentive tours or Honeymoon packages and vacations that include excitement, adventure, sport, culture, education, wellness, nature or simply leisure – by the beach, in rural country or in the mountains.

 We are right here

 09:00 - 17:00

 Here are some tours we offer

 10 Days Exploration of Sri Lankan Culture and Authentic Sri Lankan Cuisine

 Spend 7 Nights in Sri Lanka by explosing the proud history of Sri Lanka